 Home insurance add-ons that will further protect you

 According to the U.S. Geological Survey, Hawaii experiences thousands of earthquakes every year.
-Most homeowners insurance policies don’t include earthquake coverage in their basic policies, which means that you may have to pay extra to get this added protection.
 Most of the seismic activity is imperceptible and is caused by magma movement from volcanoes.
 But the earthquake record for the state shows an average of one magnitude 6 or greater earthquake every 10 years, so you might want to get this coverage added to your policy.
+Most homeowners insurance policies exclude earthquake coverage in their basic policies, which means that you may have to pay extra to get this added protection.
+For flood, FEMA’s Risk Rating 2.0 uses property‑specific factors and phases in risk‑based NFIP premiums with most annual increases capped, as outlined in FEMA’s state profile.

 The Cheapest Homeowner Insurance Companies in Hawaii